performant-software/dm-2/README.md

 This app requires at least 1x worker dyno and 1x web dyno.

-You will also need to provision Heroku Postgres, Heroku Redis, and SendGrid (or another email provider) using the Heroku Resources section.
+You will also need to provision Heroku Postgres, and Heroku Redis using the Heroku Resources section.

+Next, you will need to provision an email provider.
+Heroku provides many options as add-ons, but you may also simply provision an external email service and fill in the appropriate config variables in the next step.
+For example, the official Digital Mappa instances use the external service Postmark.

 Finally, you will need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
 Once a S3 bucket has been created you will need to set Cross-origin resource sharing (CORS) in the permissions tab of the S3 bucket.
 See https://aws.amazon.com/ for more information.